EzgiBuse/SQLQueries/README.md

-Homweork 1-12 is in te branches
+Homweork 1-12 is in the branches